DevMountain/framework-shop/README.md

 <br />

-To being, run `npm i react-router-dom --save` to install and save React Router to the `package.json`.
+To begin, run `npm i react-router-dom --save` to install and save React Router to the `package.json`.
 Once that installs, create a new file in `src/` named `router.js`.
 This file will be where we create and configure our router.
-To being creating our router we'll need to import `React` from React ince we will be using JSX to declare our routes.
+To begin creating our router we'll need to import `React` from React ince we will be using JSX to declare our routes.

 ```js
 import React from 'react';